Ernest Eldridge: Early life

 Eldridge was born on 18 July 1897 at Willesden in Middlesex to a wealthy family.
 His father was a successful bill discounter.
 (Note: A form of debt factoring, or money lending.
 The discounter buys invoices that will fall due in the future, at a discounted price, but pays immediately.
 They then receive their own full payment in the future.)
 Educated at Harrow School he quit while in the 6th form to go to the Western Front, in the First World War.
 Eldridge joined the British Red Cross Society and Order of St John of Jerusalem, possibly as an ambulance driver.
 He may have also served in the French Artillery.

-He married Majorie M. Tooth in 1915 at Brentford in Middlesex; she died before the Second World War.
+Eldridge married Majorie M. Tooth in 1915 at Brentford in Middlesex; she died before the Second World War.
 A bigamist, he married a second time in 1925 to a French woman named Marie, whom he eloped with while still married to Marjorie.

-Not much is known about the years between 1918 and 1921 when he reappeared at Brooklands.
+Not much is known about the years between 1918 and 1921 when Eldridge reappeared at Brooklands.
 There are unconfirmed myths about him flying with Louis Zborowski.
 He was a pilot, surviving a crash in a B.E.2e at Brooklands in September 1922.
 He learned to fly in a Sopwith Grasshopper at Brooklands and finally received his pilot's licence (Number 7944) on 21 August 1923 at Stag Lane Aerodrome, Edgware.
 His licence lists his profession as Automobile Engineer.

 Racing career

-The early part of his racing career is littered with failures of large, often aero engined, racing cars.
+The early part of Eldridge's racing career is littered with failures of large, often aero engined, racing cars.
 His first racing appearance was in 1921 with a rare chain-driven Isotta Fraschini which was lapping at more than 90 mph.

-In 1922 Eldridge startled the Brooklands crowd by appearing with a 240 hp Maybach aero engine in his 1907 Isotta Fraschini chassis, which had been stretched to accommodate the giant power plant.
+In 1922, Eldridge startled the Brooklands crowd by appearing with a 240 hp Maybach aero engine in his 1907 Isotta Fraschini chassis, which had been stretched to accommodate the giant power plant.
 This 20-litre racer had a tiny two-seater body made by Jarvis of Wimbledon and caused something of a sensation, even when monstrosities were not uncommon in motor racing circles.
 It won its first race at more than 101 mi/h but over all was not terribly successful.
 He sold it to another British racing driver, L C G M Le Champion.